 To cover health news about toxins and toxic exposures, the media has to straddle a line.
 The media shouldn’t unnecessarily scare people, but the public should, of course, be alerted to genuine threats.

-So, in terms of reporting on toxins and health, how is the media doing?
+In terms of reporting on toxins and health, how is the media doing?
 Are good tools available to the public for critically evaluating the media reports?
-Are there some red flags that are easy to spot?
+Are there red flags that are easy to spot?

-Media coverage sometimes highlights news stories that aren’t really helpful for attaining high-quality health news.
-Below are some examples.
+Media coverage sometimes highlights news stories that are unhelpful for attaining high-quality health news.
+Let’s consider some examples.

 Why the Source Makes All the Difference